Our business development guide will help you have a better understanding and provide you with the tools to succeed in this field!

 But that’s not the only relevant aspect, most of the job in business development is actually made internally.

-Working in this department involves a lot of cross-team collaboration as well as a lot of persuasion in order to get everyone onboard.
+Working in this department involves a lot of cross-team collaboration as well as a lot of persuasions in order to get everyone on board.

 When interviewing for such a position, try to look out for skills like listening, empathy, confidence, ability to ask good questions, etc.